Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 This breaks compatibility at the symbol layer before the larger written-sign problem is even fully considered.

-Renewed technical review is needed rather than continued assumption that migration to the current official encoding is the expected path.
+If renewed Unicode-level discussion is pursued, it should begin from a compatibility review rather than from the assumption that migration to the current official encoding is already the expected path.

 ## Terms